sitton76/Shipdeck/README.md

 # Shipdeck
  A tool meant for managing mods and write Load Order entries into the config file used in Ship of Harkinian.
-Made in Godot 3.5 and support Windows and Linux.
+Made in Godot 3.5.1 and supports Windows and Linux builds.

 To use the program, you must have a existing shipofharkinian.json file, additionally you must have a exisiting mods folder with .otr file mods inside of it to manage.